Interdisciplinary Studies Curriculum

 Please click here for a powerform to enroll in this concentration area.

 The Interdisciplinary Studies B.A. provides a flexible, focused and rigorous curriculum centered around a central theme or guiding question that interests you.
-The core sequence of ISLA courses are: ISLA 201: Introduction to Interdisciplinary Studies; ISLA 355: Interdisciplinary Research Methods; ISLA 440: Advanced Interdisciplinary Studies Seminar; and ISLA 461: Senior Project, asks you to consider the nature of interdisciplinary and the process of interdisciplinary research.
-Each student also selects one of seven emphasis areas, defined below to focus on their degree.
-You can learn more about the curriculum requirements for the IS degree by visiting the 2019-2020 Cal Poly Course Catalog.
+The core sequence of ISLA courses are: ISLA 201: Introduction to Interdisciplinary Studies; ISLA 255: Introduction to Interdisciplinary Theory and Methods, ISLA 355: Interdisciplinary Research Methods; ISLA 440: Advanced Interdisciplinary Studies Seminar; and ISLA 461: Senior Project, asks you to consider the nature of interdisciplinary and the process of interdisciplinary research.
+Each student also selects one of five concentrations areas, defined below to focus on their degree.
+You can learn more about the curriculum requirements for the IS degree by visiting the 2022-2026 Cal Poly Course Catalog.

 After completing the B.A. in Interdisciplinary Studies, students will be able to: